Pedro's South of the Border

 South of the Border

-Located about an hour and a half North of Myrtle Beach, on the SC border, you'll find
+Located about an hour and a half North of Myrtle Beach, on the SC border

 Pedro's South of the Border